tymyrddin/red/source/index.rst

 Red Team
 =======================================

-The red team is a group roleplaying the most likely adversaries to attack the organisational assets, by pentesting and social engineering attacks to validate whether there is enough protection on the organisational assets.
+Initially, the red team can be a group roleplaying the most likely adversaries to attack an organisational asset or assets to validate whether there is enough protection on those organisational asset(s).

 If an organisation has cycled through enough pentests and feels confident, red teaming can be a multi-layered attack simulation to measure how well people and networks, applications, and physical security controls can withstand an attack